EDGE

 Market Mapping

-The neobank industry operates across four segments, with the key differentiating factors reduced to the type of product offered and the target market.
+The neobank industry operates across five segments, with the key differentiating factors reduced to the type of product offered and the target market.
 Accordingly, the two main product types are digital banking and digital lending, provided either to individual customers (B2C) or businesses (B2B).

 Incumbents